 This taco chicken bowls recipe is definitely “slow-cooker 101”.
-It’s probably one of the first recipes that most people learn to make in their slow-cooker.
-In fact, some version of Slow Cooker Taco Chicken Bowls is probably included in that little mini recipe book that comes with the slow-cooker when you buy it.
+It’s probably one of the first recipes that most people learn to make in their slow cooker.
+In fact, some version of Slow Cooker Taco Chicken Bowls is probably included in that little mini recipe book that comes with the slow cooker when you buy it.
 BUT, I had to post it because I know there are probably a lot of you who haven’t made it yet and I can’t bear the thought of you missing out.

 Of course, you’ll need to make the rice separate but even if you’re one of those people who can never get rice right, there is still hope.
 Just stuff the chicken mixture inside of a tortilla with a little cheese and roll it up for a quick burrito, or fold it over in a tortilla and crisp it up in a skillet like a quesadilla.
 Presto.
 Easy, delicious, cheap food.

 Oh, also, this taco chicken bowls recipe freezes well.
 Cheese and all.
 Then just nuke and stir for a couple minutes until hot.
 Instant freezer meal!

 Okay, one more thing.
-If you for some strange reason need this taco chicken bowls recipe to be even easier or you don’t have a well stocked spice cabinet, just substitute a packet of taco seasoning for all of the spices and herbs that I used below.
+If you for some strange reason need this taco chicken bowls recipe to be even easier or you don’t have a well-stocked spice cabinet, just substitute a packet of taco seasoning for all of the spices and herbs that I used below.

 Taco Chicken Bowls

 - 1 1/2 lbs. chicken breasts ($2.60*)

 - 1 Tbsp chili powder ($0.30)